 Some tape types are no longer available on the world market.
-Chrome and cobalt tapes are among them.
+Chrome tape supplies have been depleted and chrome tape is not being made anymore.

-FERRIC TAPE: National Audio Company is now manufacturing the highest quality ferric cassette tape available in the world today, FerroMaster C456TM.
-This new product has been long anticipated and recording industry orders are in production.
+FerroMaster C456TM is the highest quality ferric cassette tape available in the world today.
+This product has been tested in high-speed duplication equipment and delivers outstanding quality for the recording industry duplication orders that NAC produces in house daily.

 FerroMaster C456TM is an ultra-high performance Type I cassette tape delivering the highest signal-to-noise ratio (head room) ever achieved by a ferric cassette tape and is created with the finest magnetic recording oxide ever discovered.
-FerroMaster C456TM delivers the high output and frequency response previously available only in the best type II tapes.
+With custom bias settings it delivers the high output and frequency response previously available only in the best type II tapes.
 It is designed to be recorded at very high levels and provides deep, mellow bass, warm mid-range, and crystal clear high frequencies.
-Cassette tape products offered by National Audio (whether loaded into blank cassette shells or duplicated into professional recording releases) are loaded with FerroMaster C456TM.
 Test results and specifications for the product have been finalized and are available for consumers and audio pros.
+(Note: professional bias adjustment is necessary for the best results with C456.)

 CHROME TAPE: There is no chrome tape remaining at National Audio, and it is no longer manufactured anywhere in the World.
 NAC’s FerroMaster C456TM offers a comparable dynamic range when duplicated professionally, and we sell pancakes of tape for that purpose.